skinaze/HUSTPaperTemp/README-EN.md

 For more information, please refer to [Instruction](Instruction/HGP.pdf)，or check the example under [Example Folder](Example).

 ## Feedback
-If you are experiencing any problems with this template, you can [email me](mailto:me@stringblog.com), or leave a comment in the [Issues](https://github.com/skinaze/HUSTPaperTemp/issues) section.
+I am not actively maintain this project.
+If you are experiencing any problems with this template, you can [email me](mailto:me@stringblog.com), I will try my best to answer them.